Abbeville massacre

-The Abbeville massacre took place during the Battle of France in the French town of Abbeville on 20 May 1940.
-21 political prisoners, mainly foreign nationals, were killed by the French soldiers who feared that they might become possible fifth columnists or collaborators with Nazi Germany.
+The Abbeville massacre took place during the Battle of France in the French town of Abbeville on 20 May 1940, when 21 political prisoners, mainly foreign nationals, were killed by the French soldiers who feared that they might become possible fifth columnists or collaborators with Nazi Germany.

 Although four of those killed were actively working for the Nazis, with another two having genuine Nazi affiliations, the victims also included a number of individuals hostile to Nazism.
 These included fascists hostile to Nazism such as Joris Van Severen, the cofounder of Verdinaso.
 Several Jews and Communists were also killed.